Oh no – Surprise!

 Here are some options.

-Whether you’re missing an ingredient, or just don’t want to use what’s listed on the recipe.
+Whether you’re missing an ingredient, or just don’t want to use something listed on the recipe – here are some substitutions and simple swaps.

 If the recipe calls for . . .